konjoot/drivers-go-kit/README.md

 ```
 # Usage

-Ensure that you are in the app directory
+Ensure that you are in the project's root
 ```
 cd $GOPATH/src/github.com/konjoot/drivers-go-kit/
 ```